Arkhangelsk Oblast: Geography

-Arkhangelsk Oblast is located on the East European Plain, and most of it represents forested hilly landscape.
+Arkhangelsk Oblast is located on the East European Plain, and most of it is a forested, hilly landscape.
 The north-eastern part belongs to the Timan Ridge, a highland mostly situated east from the oblast.
 The Nenets Autonomous Okrug is essentially a flat tundra (Bolshezemelskaya Tundra) with several hill chains like Pay-Khoy Ridge.
 The Arctic islands including Novaya Zemlya and Franz Joseph Land are mountainous with glaciers and eternally snow-covered.
 This region has a genetically distinct population of polar bears associated with the Barents Sea area.

 Almost all of the area of the Oblast belongs to the basin of the Arctic Ocean, with the major rivers being the (from west to east) Onega River, the Northern Dvina (with the major tributaries the Vychegda, the Vaga, and the Pinega), Kuloy River, Mezen River, and Pechora Rivers.
-A minor area in the west of the Oblast, most notably the basin of the Ileksa River, drains into the Lake Onega and eventually to the Baltic Sea.
+A minor area in the west of the Oblast, most notably the basin of the Ileksa River, drains into Lake Onega and eventually to the Baltic Sea.
 A very minor area in Kargopolsky District in the south-west of the Oblast drains into the Kema River which belongs to the basin of the Caspian Sea.
 The area in the Onega River basin containing the biggest lakes in the oblast, such as Lake Lacha, Lake Kenozero, Lake Undozero, and Lake Kozhozero.
 The tundra of the Nenets Autonomous Okrug also contains a number of bigger lakes.
 The river basin of the Pinega is characteristic of the karst, with a number of caves in the region.

 The White Sea coast within the Oblast is split into the Onega Bay (where the Onega is the major tributary), the Dvina Bay (the Northern Dvina), and the Mezen Bay (comprising the Mezen and the Kuloy).
 The Solovetsky Islands, as well as a number of smaller islands, are located in Onega Bay.
 Onega Bay and the Dvina Bay are separated by the Onega Peninsula.
 The Mezen Bay is separated from the main body of the White Sea by Morzhovets Island.
 Other major islands in the oblast include Shogly, Zhizgin, Yagry, Lyasomin, Layda, Nikolskiy, and Mudyugskiy islands.

 Almost all of the oblast is covered by taiga, the coniferous forest dominated by pine, spruce, and larch.
 Large areas in the middle of taiga are devoid of trees and covered by swamps.
 In the floodplains of the rivers, there are meadows.